Selenenic acid

 A selenenic acid is an organoselenium compound and an oxoacid with the general formula RSeOH, where R ≠ H. It is the first member of the family of organoselenium oxoacids, which also include seleninic acids and selenonic acids, which are RSeO2H and RSeO3H, respectively.
 Selenenic acids derived from selenoenzymes are thought to be responsible for the antioxidant activity of these enzymes.
-This functional group is sometimes called SeO-selenoperoxol.
+This functional group is called SeO-selenoperoxol in recent nomenclature.

 Properties

 In contrast to selenonic and seleninic acids, selenenic acids are unstable with respect to a self-condensation reaction to form the corresponding selenoseleninates or disproportionation into corresponding seleninic acids and diselenides: